 FACT, however, evolves from a more long-range theoretical approach informed by academic post-structuralism.
-The Willis essay quotes both George Bataille (whom I've quoted here often) and Angela Carter (whose nonficton I have not read) to advance the notion that for FACT and its fellow travelers pornography could "include sexual representations by and for women."
-Fellow traveler Ellen Willis is credited with this oft-used quote:
+The Willis essay quotes both George Bataille (whom I've quoted here often) and Angela Carter (whose non-fiction I have not read) to advance the notion that for FACT and its fellow travelers pornography could "include sexual representations by and for women."
+Fellow traveler Ellen Willis (apparently no relation to Holly) is credited with this oft-used quote:

 In practice, attempts to sort out good erotica from bad porn inevitably comes down to "What turns me on is erotic; what turns you on is pornographic.

 In support of this view of pornography (which, not coincidentally, is meant to serve as a justification for AMERICAN PSYCHO's employment of violent pornographic scenarios), the Willis essay particularly quotes Carter's SADEIAN WOMAN.
 Carter defends the works of the Marquis de Sade by finding that through the tedious repetition of his scenarios of sex-and-violence he actually neutralizes the appeal of what he writes.
 In this way, going by Willis' essay, Sade becomes "moral pornography" in that it critiques the society based on gender inequity, much as Ellis' AMERICAN PSYCHO also does.

 As I've read neither the Ellis nor Carter works in the original, I can't comment on them in detail.
 However, though Sade is an important author for many reasons, it's wishful thinking to consider his pornography any more moral than that of any raincoat-wearing fetishist.